 Water and other refreshments are sold in case you get thirsty.
 However, in my opinion, it’s good to refill your water bottle whenever you can so you don’t always have to buy a new one.

 There are numerous small stalls that sell both salty and sweet food.
 Most of the portions are on the smaller side but I think it’s better this way.
 You are able to sample different kinds of tucker.
 If you are really hungry, perhaps you can buy a whole grilled fish.
-It’s really delicious!
+It’s so delicious!

 Some might not be to your liking but at least for me, the coconut-based sweets are usually super yummy.
 Why not try eg. coconut waffle, pancakes or custard-type sweet that is wrapped in banana leaves.
 The latter is just delicious!
+Vegans, be warned though, I don’t think there will be so much choice though you can find eg. amazing vegan waffles in many of the popular cities in Thailand.

 If you are a sweetaholic (just came up with this one) or a chocoholic, have a look at this post on the divine chocolate brunch in Bangkok.